An arborist can determine the type of pruning necessary to maintain or improve the health, appearance and safety of trees.

 - Will increase light penetration and reduce wind resistance within the canopy upon removal (thinning)

-Other pruning techniques are used to maintain proper structure in young trees, improve tree shape or form, and reduce the likelihood of future damage during storm events.
+Other tree pruning techniques are used to maintain proper structure in young trees, improve tree shape or form, and reduce the likelihood of future damage during storm events.